-Here's the thing about it: all you need is a bit to be satisfied, and in fact I find I just can't eat as much of dark chocolate as I used to of milk chocolate.
+Here's the thing about it: all you need is a bit to be satisfied, and in fact I find I can't eat as much of dark chocolate as I used to of milk chocolate.

 We've never had regular desserts at our house, but a few years ago we started having a small piece of dark chocolate after our meals, which is actually really satisfying and does curb sweet cravings.

 Flourless Coconut Almond Bars

-I set out to eliminate the flour by substituting almond meal in an ancient recipe I found, not because I avoid flour or gluten, but because I wanted to increase the protein and nutrients in a typical bar cookie.
+When testing this recipe, I set out to eliminate the flour in an old recipe I found by substituting almond meal, not because I avoid flour or gluten, but because I wanted to increase the protein and nutrients in a typical bar cookie.

 And while these changes make for a more vitamin and nutrient-packed product, they're still a dessert that should be eaten in moderation.

 But of course I think that about everything, which is why I feel free to enjoy them every now and then - and I hope you do, too!